Mah514/CISC867Project/README.md

 ## Classification

+This model must be run on a multi-GPU system.
+Work was done on this model via the [L1NNA Lab's](https://l1nna.com/) GPU cluster.

 The following instructions were pulled in part from the [DiRA Github Page](https://github.com/fhaghighi/DiRA).

 Clone the DiRA repository and install requirements by executing the following command: